-2 Infantry Horses - Stop at the panel 'How to Read a Battalion' next to the big gun.

-This panel shows an infantry Battalion from the British Army in the First World War.
+13 Infantry Horses Find the large diagram called 'How to Read a Battalion'.
+It shows an infantry Battalion from the British Army in the First World War.
 One officer is mounted on a horse.
 What is the officer's rank?

-Battalion Horses

-The battalion would have had about 75 other horses, mostly to carry the baggage and supplies as the unit moved from place to place.
+Battalion Horses The battalion would have had about 75 other horses, mostly to carry the baggage and supplies as the unit moved from place to place.

-Add a horseshoe to the box that names the type of work done by the horses.

-What Horses Faced - Walk around the 'Battalion' panel and stop at 'War on the Somme'.

-Draw either the German machine gun or the barbed wire.
+Add one horseshoe to the box for: 'Horses on Parade'.
+14 What Horses Faced Draw either the German machine gun or the barbed wire that are shown in the display case about the 'War on the Somme'.
 Why were these two pieces of equipment so good at stopping the British cavalry?
 Hint: Read the labels.

-Machine gun

-Barbed wire

-U Add a horseshoe to the box that names the type of work done by the horses.

-Leave this room and go down the stairs.

-Horses at Work - in 'Claiming the Future'

-Horses in Battle Horses Moving Men, Supplies, Weapons Horses on Parade or in Ceremonies Horses in Daily Life
+Machine gun Barbed wire Add one horseshoe to the box for: 'Horses in Battle'.
+Horses at Work - in 'Claiming the Future' Horses in Battle Horses Moving Men, Supplies, Weapons Horses on Parade or in Ceremonies Horses in Daily Life

-As you finish each activity in this gallery don't forget to add a horseshoe to the boxes.

-Ceremonial Horses - Turn left at the bottom of the stairs and stop at the display in the middle of the wall.
+15 Ceremonial Horses

 Look for a fancy blue uniform in the display case for 'Building the Forces - The Blue Hussars'.
 In the 1930s the Irish army had a unit of mounted soldiers, even though they were never intended to fight.

-Read the label to find out why the army needed horses for a 'Special Mounted Escort'.
+Read the label to find out when and why the army created a 'Special Mounted Escort' unit.

-Tick the correct answer

-- Horse racing on the beach - Delivering messages where vehicles cannot go - Special parades and events like the Eucharistic Congress
+Date

+Reason

-Add a horseshoe to the box that names the type of work done by the horses.
+Add one horseshoe to the box for: 'Horses in Ceremonies'.

-Tanks and Carriers - One vehicle is near the bottom of the stairs.
-Enter the large space to find the others in the middle of the room (on different sides of the curved wall).
+16 Tanks and Carriers

 Find the four motor-driven vehicles on this floor.

 Look at the label for the 'Weapons Specifications: Powerplant' to find the 'horsepower' (hp) of each engine - write that number on this chart.

 'hp' Means Horsepower

 The power of the first steam engines was measured by comparing them with horses.
 Ever since, the power of an engine has been shown as the number of horses it would take to do the same job as the engine.

 Vehicle Horsepower

 UN Panhard M3 VTT Armoured Personnel Carrier

 Landsverk L60 Light Tank

 Ford Mark VI Armoured Car

 Universal Carrier

 Mystery of the Missing Horses - Solved

-Did you notice that to show horses at work for the hundreds of years before the First World War (in 1914) you drew a lot of horseshoes?
-Did you also notice that you drew very few horseshoes to show their work between 1914 to today?
+Did you notice that before the First World War (1914) you needed more horseshoes to describe horses at work than you used from 1914 to today?

 You saw that armies still used horses in the First World War to move weapons and supplies, and sometimes as cavalry in battle.
 Once in a while the army also used horses in ceremonies in the 20th century.
 But the army no longer uses horses the way it used to.

 The difference in the number of horseshoes shows that during the 20th century armies used fewer horses until they were replaced with motor-driven vehicles.

 Horses in Daily Life

 Until the 1990s you could still see horses in cities and towns pulling delivery wagons in Ireland.
 Even today you may see a horse on the streets from time to time.
-If you do, think about all the horses that used to provide the power for armies in Ireland and overseas.
+If you do, think back about all the horses that used to provide the power for armies in Ireland and overseas.

 Now that you have finished your search for horses, check your answers here.

 Horses in the Stokes Tapestry

 Top battle has seven horses Bottom battle has four horses Two horses pull the carriage (top right) One horse in the funeral procession Queen Victoria, Prince Albert plus four children (6), one officer and four cavalry soldiers (5)

 A Dozen Horses

 Eight horses on parade, five with docked tails

 Two single horses, one with drummer boy Two horses pulling carriage (docked tails)

 Cromwell's Cavalry

 The pot helmet protects his head.